Character Acquisition (Start Here!)

 Importance: Low | Ease of Attaining: Difficult | Cost of Attaining: Medium

 High Guard Armor (HG Armor) can be purchased from the High Guard Token Exchange (in the Item Exchange menu) for the price of 20 High Guard Tokens.
 These tokens are acquired for completing any Lv200 difficulty LUFENIA stage.
-As this is the highest difficulty content in the game, these tokens are difficult to attain.
+As this is one of the strictest content in the game, these tokens can be difficult to attain.
+Earlier Lufenia fights can be manageable with enough damage to ignore orbs, however some fights have mechanics that will push back against this approach.
+Try some yourself and if you hit a wall, feel free to ask us or the community for help!

 You may only purchase an armor if you have the character's 2nd level armor already maxed out, realized, and fully ingoted.
 If you do not, the button for the armor will say Requirement.
 Once you purchase a High Guard Armor, that's it!
 You only need one copy.
 Simply max level the armor in the Enhancements menu to acquire the new strong passive, which is named after a type of Keystone.